beamable/UnrealSDK/Docs/docs/samples/hathora-demo.md

 - Beamable code inside `BEAMPROJ_HathoraDemo` except code inside a `ThirdParty` directory.
 - Content inside the `BEAMPROJ_HathoraDemo` except things inside a `ThirdParty` directory.

-!!! note "Why don't we provide a client build too?"
+## Why don't we provide a client build?
 Because clients must be pointed at your organization's `hathora-demo` realm.
 As such, you'd need to generate the build yourself, which you can do by packaging it normally for any of our supported platforms.